fozzle/cs4400/README.md

 Just read the flask documentation or follow my examples.
 Text or call me if you have questions I'd rather answer them then you waste hours doing nothing.

+If you've done all of the above and you have MySQL connected, dependencies installed, and venv activated, you can start the website with:

+    python app.py

+And find the website with your browser at:

+    localhost:5000